The boardroom blindspot: why leaders are the biggest risk

 The escalation of psychosocial related claims

 The Fair Work Commission (FWC) has reported that lodgements in 2024–25 are up 24% on the five year average.
-Unfair dismissal claims are up around 20%, general protections dismissal claims up 27%, general protections non dismissal claims up 59%, and bullying and sexual harassment claims up 54%.
+Unfair dismissal claims +20%, general protections dismissal claims +27%, general protections non dismissal claims +59%, and bullying and sexual harassment claims +54%.

 What, exactly, are leaders doing?

-The escalation reflects tightening regulatory expectations that organisations proactively identify, manage and prevent psychosocial hazards, but they also reflect poor management.
+The escalation reflects tightening regulatory expectations that organisations proactively identify, manage and prevent psychosocial hazards, but they also reflect poor management skills.

 If you’re sitting on a Board and you haven’t read Allianz Australia’s recent reporting on psychosocial and mental health claims, you should.
 Urgently.